esp32king/ESP-WiFi-B-F/README.md

 Open This Url 👉 http://192.168.4.1   in Your Browser

-This url is esp webserver you this url open without internet so you can open it
+This url is esp webserver and this url open without internet so you can open it

+### created by Krishna Rajput UP61